DramaShare Ministries

 Props: papers for reporters to refer to

-Sample of script:
+Sample script:

-JNN Studio, Elizabeth, Andrew, Lydia, Wolf and Simon are at the desk
+JNN Studio.
+Elizabeth, Andrew, Lydia, Wolf, and Simon are at the desk.

-Elizabeth: Good evening ladies and gentlemen, welcome to JNN, the Jerusalem News Network.
+Elizabeth: Good evening, ladies and gentlemen.
+Welcome to JNN, the Jerusalem News Network.
 I am your anchor, Elizabeth, and here are some of the stories we are following for you tonight.

 More reports keep trickling in from our correspondents in Galilee regarding a storm earlier this week which rocked the area in and around the Sea of Galilee.
-It is reported that several small fishing boats were sunk by the waves, although JNN has received no confirmed accounts of deaths or serious injury.

-(turns to Leila)
+(turns to Lydia)

 Our weather gal, Lydia, is here with us . . .
-Lydia perhaps you can bring viewers some background on the storm.
+Lydia, perhaps you can bring viewers some background on the storm.

-Lydia: Thanks Elizabeth.
-Well as anyone familiar with the area around the Sea of Galilee knows, quick and often violent storms are common.
-The movement of air currents around the sea causes wind to sweep down with tremendous violence.
 The deep canyon valleys that descend from the hills down to the seashore act as a funnel for these fierce and unpredictable wind storms.

-Elizabeth: Certainly you hadn’t forecast that storm had you Lydia? . . .
+Elizabeth: Certainly you hadn’t forecast that storm, had you, Lydia? . . .

-Wolf: Yes actually our correspondents tell us that at least 12 small fishing boats were lost and as many as 47 sailors are presently unaccounted for. . . .
-Simon ben Thomas has just returned from Galilee, Simon . . what can you tell us?
+Wolf: Yes, actually our correspondents tell us that at least 12 small fishing boats were lost, and as many as 47 sailors are presently unaccounted for.

-Simon: Well Wolf, certainly it is a tense time for the people in the towns around the Sea of Galilee.
-Towns such as Magdala and Tiberias are grieving the loss of men whose fate is still unknown.
+Simon: Well, Wolf, certainly it is a tense time for the people in the towns around the Sea of Galilee.

 Wolf: So no good news coming from that front?

-Simon: Well, actually some boats found their way back to shore safely. . . .
 One such incident had to do with the Nazarene prophet, Jesus ben Joseph.

 Elizabeth: Oh puhleassee! . . .
 The Nazarene is becoming more of a news oddity every day!